indieun2/KingsCheatInjector-Template/README.md

 Injects a dll strait into a game

-Works fine with Gorilla Tag
+Works fine and its undetected with Gorilla Tag
 I have not tested any other games
+I dont know what other games detect it